ponylang/pony-tutorial/capabilities/combining-capabilities.md

 ## Writing to the field of an object

 Like reading the field of an object, writing to a field depends on the reference capability of the object reference being stored and the reference capability of the origin object containing the field.
 The reference capability of the object being stored must not violate the guarantees made by the origin object's reference capability.
 For example, a val object reference can be stored in an iso origin.
-This is because the tag reference capability guarantees that no alias to that object exists which could violate the guarantees that the iso capability makes.
+This is because the val reference capability guarantees that no alias to that object exists which could violate the guarantees that the iso capability makes.

-Here's a simplified version of the table above that shows which reference capabilities can be stored the field of an origin object.
+Here's a simplified version of the table above that shows which reference capabilities can be stored in the field of an origin object.

 ---